-Dr. Godfrey St. Bernard is a Senior Fellow in the Sir Arthur Lewis Institute of Social and Economic Studies (SALISES), The University of the West Indies, St. Augustine, Trinidad and Tobago.
+Dr. Godfrey St. Bernard is the Acting Director, Sir Arthur Lewis Institute of Social and Economic Studies (SALISES), The University of the West Indies (UWI), St. Augustine, Trinidad and Tobago.
 Between 1980 and 1987, he worked as a statistician in the Central Statistical Office (CSO) in Trinidad and Tobago and was responsible for the production of social and vital statistics published by the CSO.

-He obtained a B.A Mathematics and Economics (1980) from The University of the West Indies, St. Augustine and M.A Sociology (1989) and Ph.D.
-Social Demography (1993) from the University of Western Ontario.
-He was the recipient of two prestigious fellowships that permitted him to complete his post-graduate studies at the University of Western Ontario - a CIDA/CELADE Fellowship (1987-1991) and a Population Council Fellowship during1991-1992.
+He obtained a B.A Mathematics and Economics (1980) from The University of the West Indies, St. Augustine, his M.A Sociology (1989) and his Ph.D.
+Social Demography (1993) from the University of Western Ontario (now Western University) in London, Ontario,

-His current academic interests include problems akin to population and development, applied statistical analysis, research methodology, evaluation research and social policy.
-His current research interests focus upon children and youth, population policy and dynamics in the Circum-Caribbean, violence prevention and safety promotion, vulnerability and resilience in small states, return migration and the measurement of social phenomena.
+Canada.
+He has been the recipient of two prestigious fellowships that permitted him to complete his post-graduate studies at the University of Western Ontario.
+During 1987-1991, he was the recipient of a CIDA/CELADE Fellowship and during 1991-1992, he was the recipient of a Population Council Fellowship.

-Dr. St. Bernard is the co-author of one book entitled Behind the Bridge - Power, Politics and Patronage in
+His current academic interests include problems akin to population dynamics and sustainable development in the Circum-Caribbean; applied social statistical analysis to facilitate evidence-based decision-making in social policy research and practice; studies focusing on the wellbeing of children and youth; violence prevention and safety promotion; vulnerability and resilience in small states; return migration; and the measurement of social phenomena.

-Laventille, Trinidad (1997) and a monograph entitled Adult Literacy in Trinidad and Tobago - A Study of the Findings of the National Literacy Survey 1995.
+Dr. St. Bernard is the co-author of one book entitled Behind the Bridge - Power, Politics and Patronage in Laventille, Trinidad (1997) and a monograph entitled Adult Literacy in Trinidad and Tobago - A Study of the Findings of the National Literacy Survey 1995.
 In 1996, he authored yet another monograph 1990-1991 Population and Housing Census of the Commonwealth Caribbean - National Census Report: St. Lucia.
-Since 1994, Dr, St. Bernard has authored numerous scholarly studies that have appeared in peer-reviewed journals, chapters in edited books and in a variety of formats in other academic media.
+Since 1994, Dr, St. Bernard has authored numerous scholarly studies that have appeared in peer-reviewed journals, chapters in edited books and in a variety of formats in other professional media.
 He has also been the author of a number of technical papers.